SananR/JustOnTime/doc/sprint0/PB.md

 and initial bid values.

-25. As an event organizer, I want to be able to update the show information for the tickets, so that I can make sure the information is entirely accurate.
+25. As an event organizer, I want to be able to update the show information for the tickets, so that I can make sure the information is entirely accurate.<br/>
 Persona(s): Grace
 - Verify that on the event page the event information is displayed to the organizer.
 - Verify that the organizer can change the event information on the event page.

-26. As an event organizer, I want to be able to cancel an event, so that the users can’t continue bidding on an event that was cancelled.
+26. As an event organizer, I want to be able to cancel an event, so that the users can’t continue bidding on an event that was cancelled.<br/>
 Persona(s): Grace
 - Verify that the event page has a “delete event” option.
 - Verify that when the organizer chooses the option the event is deleted.

-27. As an event organizer, I want to obtain the bid payment after the bid has finished, so that I can profit from the highest bid.
+27. As an event organizer, I want to obtain the bid payment after the bid has finished, so that I can profit from the highest bid.<br/>
 Persona(s): Grace
 - Verify that the highest bid amount is paid directly to the organizer’s bank account.
 - Verify that the event page is deleted once the bid has finished.

-28. As an event organizer, I want to be able to see and manage all events I am currently holding, so that I can make business decisions more productively.
+28. As an event organizer, I want to be able to see and manage all events I am currently holding, so that I can make business decisions more productively.<br/>
 Persona(s): Grace
 - Verify that on the “my events” page, the organizer can see all events that are currently being held.